JJBIoxxer/Rohook/README.md

 #### .setColor(color)

-> Sets the author of this embed.
+> Sets the color of this embed.
 >
 > | Parameter | Type                                                                                                                                                                   | Description                |
 > | :-------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------: |